This post may contain affiliate links. But hey! I only promote brands and products that I really trust and love.

 I’m acutely aware of that sign and how people’s eyes are drawn to it.
 Partly because of the questions I’ve received in the past and partly because I’m hypersensitive how people are perceiving me.
 Others have tried to tell me I’m overreacting and people aren’t looking for that reason or at all, but when I have people constantly giving me the side-eye, I know better.

 And after 22 years of living with dermatillomania, diagnostically referred to as excoriation (skin-picking) disorder, I know that look all too well.

-I’m a master of excuses when it comes to those questions, too.
+I’m a master of excuses when it comes to those questions.
 Cat scratches, bug bites, and allergic reactions are just a few in my arsenal.
 And I’ve seen many a skin picker armed with these as well.
-Nonetheless, the questions would still feel awkward and the tone of them was never lost on me.
-So, avoiding them in any way possible was the best option.
+Nonetheless, the questions still feel awkward and the tone was never lost on me.
+So, avoiding them was best.

 But I decided I wasn’t going to care anymore.
-One because I’ve gotten to a place in which I’m comfortable enough talking about this issue.
-Two because I legitimately hate being constantly sweaty.
+One because I’m finally comfortable enough talking about this issue.
+Two because I legitimately hate being sweaty.
 My mind equates it with being unclean (even if it’s not entirely true).

-I’ve picked my skin since I was five years old.
-Summer after summer I’d be extremely uncomfortable in the warm clothes.
+I’ve picked my skin since I was five.
+Summer after summer I’d be extremely uncomfortable in warm clothes.
 But at the time, I figured the discomfort was worth it.
-The discomfort of the stares and the questions would be worse, especially for the years I didn’t understand what I was dealing with myself.
+The discomfort of stares and questions would be worse, especially for the years I didn’t understand what I was dealing with.